A man claiming to be a bodyguard of Floyd Mayweather was shot outside the Buckhead Hotel in Atlanta, it has been revealed.

 “The victim advised that he is a bodyguard for Floyd Mayweather,” they confirmed.

-“I spoke with my team, I spoke with Al Haymon.
+“I spoke with my team.
+I spoke with Al Haymon.
 Al Haymon says no. I spoke with SHOWTIME, I spoke with CBS.
-If I do come back, SHOWTIME and CBS has to be involved.
+If I do come back, SHOWTIME and CBS have to be involved.

 “You got to talk to SHOWTIME, CBS.
 The money is going to be crazy.
 I can do whatever I want to do.
 I’m Floyd Mayweather.